I have been demoted, is this an unfair dismissal?

 In James v NSW Trains, the Fair Work Commission (FWC) considered when a demoted employee can access these laws.
 The Fair Work Act 2009 (Cth) (FW Act) provides that where a demotion constitutes termination of employment on the employer’s initiative then it amounts to dismissal for the purposes of the unfair dismissal scheme.

 A demotion can amount to termination of employment if the employee is entitled to treat the demotion as a repudiation of the employment contract and leaves the employment.
 This is difficult where the employment contract or relevant law authorities the demotion.
 However, the FW Act also provides that there is no dismissal if the demotion does not involve a significant reduction in the employee’s remuneration.
 Or the duties and the employee remains employed.
+The key word considered by the courts and commission is the word significant.
+Yo have to think how this applies to you.

 I have been demoted, have you?
 What is a demotion?